EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **5. Piechart with interactive Legend**

-As a user, I can click on a category in the pie chart legend to view all expenses belonging to that category so that I can easily see detailed spending for specific areas.
+As Jordan, a visual learner, who prefers seeing where the money is going, I want to click on categories in a pie chart legend to view all my expenses for that category easily.

 Acceptance Criteria:
 - The pie chart shows the percentage of total spending by category for the current month.